kepler16/kmono/README.md

 API's for building jar artifacts or simplifying the use of `tools.build` in a kmono workspace.
 + **[kmono-version](https://cljdoc.org/d/com.kepler16/kmono-version)** - A set of API's for versioning kmono packages.

+## Example project

+Take a look at **[the example project](./examples/workspace/)** to get a better idea of the type of project structures kmono is built to support and for references on how to correctly use the kmono API's and integrate it into your own project.

 ## Installation

 #### Homebrew